EMIT-leadership-development/emit/_programs/political-leaders.md

 ---
+# Default hero from config
-title: Political Leaders
+title: Politital Leaders
-hero: Political Leaders
-hero_image: /images/couple.webp
-bookCover_image: /images/NewProgramTrainingBook.webp
-curriculumSprite: sprite-ComingSoon.webp
-subtitle:

 id: 5
 objective_markdown: Paragraph describing the objective for this program.
 For example - when you have completed this program you will be able to...
 motivation: "Why EMIT chose to develop this program. eg. Church leaders are an integral part of African life."